 Tubing, snowmobiling, and snowshoeing

 Giant Steps Base offers thrilling snow tubing sessions at $25 per person for 1.5 hours.
-The tubing area welcomes riders aged 4 and above from Sunday through Thursday (10AM-4PM) and Friday-Saturday (10AM-7PM) [18].
+The tubing hill features an exciting vertical drop, adding extra speed and fun to each run.
+The tubing area welcomes riders aged 4 and above from Sunday through Thursday (10AM-4PM) and Friday-Saturday (10AM-7PM) [[18]](LINK 2).
 Thunder Mountain Motorsports delivers amazing snowmobile adventures through guided tours.
-You can choose between 1.5-hour rides ($125 per machine) and full-day explorations ($300) that showcase Brian Head’s backcountry, Dixie National Forest, and Cedar Breaks National Monument [19].
+You can choose between 1.5-hour rides ($125 per machine) and full-day explorations ($300) that showcase Brian Head’s backcountry, Dixie National Forest, and Cedar Breaks National Monument [[19]](LINK 3).

 Dining options on and off the mountain